Planning a trip to Kauai with kids? Keep scrolling to find out the best Kauai beaches with the calmest water and softest sand!

 The destination is also a popular choice for camping, with a lot of pavilions and multiple campsites.

-It is also slightly less popular than Hanalei and Poipu Beach, so if you’re looking for something a little more chill after visiting those locations, look here!
+It is also slightly less popular than Hanalei and Poipu Beach along the Northern Shore, so if you’re looking for something a little more chill after visiting those locations, look here, especially if you are looking for one of the best beaches in Kauai North Shore.

 Deeper waters in Anini Beach can remain clear and lively with fish and marine life, but stay close to shore and don’t go beyond the reef as it protects from strong waves year-round.